AdityaYalameli/demo-project/README.md

 # demo-project
-demo for git and GitHub class
+demo for git and GitHub class.